Human Dog Sled Competition

-The Human Dog Sled Competition is an annual event held in February during the Winterfest celebration of Lowell, Massachusetts, USA.
-The Human Dogsled Competition has been recognized for several years by People for the Ethical Treatment of Animals (PETA) for its animal-friendly approach to winter fun.
+The Human Dog Sled Competition was an annual event that took place during the Winterfest celebration of Lowell, Massachusetts, USA between 2000 and 2015.

+The Lowell Winterfest website is currently selling bandanas that read "bring back the human dog sled races."

+The PETA website cites the event and encourages people to support human-based competitions like it as an alternative to dogsled racing.

-Each year, a field of approximately 32 teams compete against each other in a double elimination tournament to determine the National Human Dog Sled Champion.
-The teams consist of six persons including four sled pullers, a sled rider, and a sled pusher.
-The sled race is approximately 50 meters long and takes place along a snow-covered street in downtown Lowell.
-Team members often dress in wacky costumes and there is a prize for the most creative of attire.
+The event involved teams competing against each other in a double elimination tournament to determine the National Human Dog Sled Champion.
+The teams consisted of six persons including four sled pullers, a sled rider, and a sled pusher.
+The sled race, approximately 50 meters long, took place along a snow-covered street in downtown Lowell.
+Team members often dressed in wacky costumes, with a prize for the most creative of attire.

-A variety of strategies are employed to gain victory.
-Some teams consist of burly football players who try to win by sheer power.
-Other teams consist of lightly built sprinters who try to win by having a pusher who may not weigh that much.

-In past years, ESPN has given brief coverage to the final matchups of the event.
-There is no prize money associated with this race.
+The Colgate University crew team entered two teams in the 2010 competition.
+The 2011 event was cancelled due to heavy snow but the competition returned in 2012.
+The 2014 event featured 18 teams.